MIDDLE SCHOOL COMMUNITY SERVICE AND ADVENTURE PROGRAM

 Participants on the escorted flight will meet in Miami and fly down to San Jose, Costa Rica.
 Here the other leaders will be ready and waiting to meet the group.
 We stay in San Jose for the first night, playing games and getting to know each other.

-waterfall hike and visit guayabo (DAY 2)
+Waterfall hike and visit Guayabo (Day 2)

 Our first full day combines adventure, history, and wildlife!
 We hike around the Guayabo monument, which contains archaeological structures that were inhabited from 1000 BCE to 1400 CE!
 No one lives there now, apart from frequently spotted crested guans, three-toed sloths, eyelash vipers, crested owls, hummingbirds, bats, butterflies, coatis, spiny lizards, and more!